Superrehtard/old_diaspora_wiki/How-to-contribute-translations.md

 If you want to fix an untranslatable strings or something feel free, but only add the new key to en.yml/devise.en.yml/javascript.en.yml.

+### "Permanent Pull Requst"

+If you want to give constant updates you can also notify me (@MrZYX, IRC: MrZYX, E-Mail: diaspora@mrzyx.de) and give me the URL to a Git Repository and I'll do regular pulls in my update workflow.

 ## 99translations.com

 ### Languages handled outside of 99translations